 State law (Title 24 VSA, Chapter 117) is the enabling authority for the plan and implementing bylaws.
-The plan expires and must be re-adopted every five years by statute.
-During the meantime a community is encouraged to revisit and update the plan based on new information and changing conditions.
-The plan adopted under this Chapter must contain certain elements, e.g. objectives and policies, land use, transportation, education, maps, etc. The law also encourages a community to consider the statewide goals, and where appropriate to coordinate the plan with its neighbors and the region.
-In a nutshell, the purpose of the plan is to provide a comprehensive framework to guide the community for the benefit of the residents, the community as a whole, and with consideration to its neighbors.
-Additionally, the plan sets forth the policy framework for the implementing zoning bylaws which must be consistent with the plan.
-The 'process' of preparing a plan or comprehensive update is important.
-Woodford's residents should have an opportunity early on in the process to participate in its development and its recommendations and policies.
+The plan expires and must be re-adopted every eight years by statute.
+In the meantime a community is encouraged to revisit and update the plan based on new information and changing conditions.
+The plan adopted under statute this-Chapter-must contain certain elements, e.g. objectives and policies, land use, transportation, education, maps, etc. The law also encourages a Statute also requires that a community to consider the incorporate statewide planning goals, and where appropriate to coordinate the plan with its neighbors and the region.
+In a nutshell, the purpose of the plan is to provide a comprehensive framework to guide community development for the benefit of Woodford residents, the town as a whole, and with consideration to its neighbors.
+Additionally, the plan sets forth the policy framework for implementing the town's zoning bylaws which must be consistent with the plan.

+The process of preparing a plan or comprehensive update is important.
+Woodford residents have an opportunity early on in the process to actively participate in its development through attendance at public planning commission meetings, and its recommendations and policies.
 To that end, a survey was distributed to land owners to gauge opinion about current conditions and the future of the town.
 There was significant uniformity in opinion about maintaining the quality of the environment and its relationship to future development.
 The plan takes into consideration the results of the survey as it relates to various sections of the plan.
 A summary or full version of the survey can be reviewed at the Woodford Town Office.
 A public hearing process is required for adoption of the updated plan.